Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 2. Law

-Institutions that award degrees in Law are also known as Law Schools.
-To study Law in Nigeria, you need to have a relatively high JAMB score, as the course is also very competitive.
+Law is another course many Nigerian institutions offer with a high marketable value.
+This program takes at least five years of University education Institutions that award degrees in Law, also known as Law Schools.
+To study Law in Nigeria, you must have a relatively high JAMB score, as the course is also very competitive.

 3. Accounting